Cyber Insurance Cost Estimate Calculator

 Washington$92$1,109-11%41

-California and New York are expensive because breach response there costs more: stricter notification timelines, more aggressive attorneys general, and juries that award larger settlements.
+California and New York cost more because breach response there is more expensive: stricter notification timelines, more aggressive attorneys general, and juries that award larger settlements.

 Cyber Insurance Cost: Bottom Line

 Cyber insurance costs vary based on how insurers estimate your breach likelihood and potential claim size.
-Your premium moves most based on industry, employee count, and state.
-Use the $83 monthly national average as a benchmark, not a prediction.
+Your premium is most influenced by industry, employee count and state.
+Use the $83 monthly national average as a reference point, not a prediction.

 Unlike other business insurance, you have direct control over cyber premiums through security investments.
-Strong controls can reduce your quote by 20-30% or make the difference between approval and denial.
+Strong controls can cut your quote by 20% to 30% or make the difference between approval and denial.

 Cyber Insurance Cost: Next Steps